evanmalherbe/blog2/README.md

-# HyperionDev Full Stack Web Development Bootcamp - Level 3 - Task 15 - Final Capstone project - Blog
+# Improved Blogging Platform

 ## Description

+This app is an improved version of the simple blog that I created for one of the final projects of the HyperionDev Full Stack Web Development Bootcamp (completed Feb 2022).

-This app is a simple blog that has a React front end and Express backend.
+It has a React front end and Express backend.
 It uses a MongoDb database to store the blog posts and allows the user to log in with 3 different methods (username and password, Facebook or Google).
 It also has an admin area that an admin can use to delete other users posts or edit them.

-The app has been deployed with Heroku and can be accessed at this URL: [https://hyperionblog.herokuapp.com/](https://hyperionblog.herokuapp.com/).

 ## Table of Contents